mlswg/mls-architecture/draft-ietf-mls-architecture.md

 measures can be taken to ensure the appropriate level of redundancy and quality of service for MLS.

-> **RECOMMENDATION:** If unidirectional transport is used for the secure
-> transport channel, prefer using a transport protocol which provides Forward
-> Error Correction.

 ## Intended Security Guarantees

 MLS aims to provide a number of security guarantees, covering authentication, as